 Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without a parent's prior written consent.
 Outside organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks.
-In addition, two federal laws require local educational agencies (LEAs) receiving assistance under the Elementary and Secondary Education Act of 1965 (ESEA) to provide military recruiters, upon request, with three directory information categories - names, addresses and telephone listings - unless parents have advised the LEA that they do not want their student's information disclosed without their prior written consent.
+In addition, two federal laws require local educational agencies (LEAs) receiving assistance under the Elementary and Secondary Education Act of 1965 (ESEA) to provide military recruiters, upon request, with three directory information categories - names, addresses and telephone listings - unless parents have advised the LEA that they do not want their student's information disclosed without their prior written consent.\ writing by the day following Labor Day.

-If you do not want the Colbert County Board of Education to disclose directory information from your child's education records without your prior written consent, you must notify the district in writing by the day following Labor Day.
 The Colbert County Board of Education has designated the following information as directory information:

+If you do not want the Colbert County Board of Education to disclose directory information from your child's education records without your prior written consent, you must notify the district in

 - Student's name, address, & telephone listing

 - Participation in officially recognized activities and sports

 - Weight and height of members of athletic teams

-- Electronic mail address
+- Email address

 - Photograph

 - Degrees, honors, and awards received

 - Date and place of birth

 - Major field of study

 - Dates of attendance

 - Grade level

 - The most recent educational agency or institution attended

-These laws are: Section 9528 of the ESEA (20 U.S.C.
+\These laws are: Section 9528 of the ESEA (20 U.S.C.
 7908), as amended by the No Child Left Behind Act of 2001 (P.L.
 107-110), the education bill, and 10 U.S.C.
 503, as amended by section 544, the National Defense Authorization Act for Fiscal Year 2002 (P.L.
 107-107), the legislation that provides funding for the Nation's armed forces.